SimonGideon/Hello-Microverse/README.md

 # Hello-Microverse

-> This is my first project at microverse that display a green heading on a Web browser.
+> This is my first project at microverse that displays a green heading on a Web browser.

 ## Built With